AideTechBot/st-link-udev-rules/README.md

-This is a mirror of the udev rules and install scripts for the ST-Link.
+This is a mirror of the udev rules for the ST-Link.
 Usable with STM32CubeIDE `v1.18.0`.

 All the copyright for this software belongs to STMicroelectronics.